College depression: What parents need to know

 - Changes in appetite — often reduced appetite and weight loss, but increased cravings for food and weight gain in some people

 - Slowed thinking, speaking or body movements

-- Feelings of worthlessness or guilt, fixation on past failures, or self-blame when things aren't going right
+- Feelings of worthlessness or guilt, fixating on past failures, or blaming yourself for things that aren't your responsibility

 - Trouble thinking, concentrating, making decisions and remembering things